luxonis/depthai-docs-website/api.md

 {: #python_version data-toc-title="Python Versions"}
 ## Supported Platforms

-The DepthAI API python module is prebuilt for Ubuntu 18.04 and Raspbian 10
+The DepthAI API python module is prebuilt for Ubuntu 18.04 and Raspbian 10 for the following Python versions:

 * Ubuntu 18.04 - Python 3.6
 * Raspbian - Python 3.7

-DepthAI is supported on other platforms but but need to be built from source as pre-built python modules are not included by default.
-Below is a quick summary of what's been tried by Luxonis staff and DepthAI users:
+DepthAI is supported on other platforms and Python versions but the pymodule needs to be built from source.
+See [here](/api#compile-api) to do so.

-* Mac OS X - Compile from source, instructions (here](#mac-os-x).
-* Linux Mint - Appears to work with Ubuntu 18.04 prebuilt python modules
-* Other Linux Distros - Compile from source, instructions [here](/api#compile_api)

 ## Install System Dependencies
 <div class="alert alert-primary" role="alert">